I want to make sure my account is safe from hackers.

 - Scan your computer for malware, keyloggers, and viruses.
 Check out our Security Software page for more information.

 - Keep your operating system up to date.
 Your computer is less secure if you're missing critical security updates.

-All of the authenticators and passwords in the world aren't going to mean a lot if your friends or family members have immediate access to your computer and you are looking to make sure they don't.
-To prevent having a "friendly hack" from occurring, it's really more about best practices rather than adding specific software or security to the account.
+All of the authenticators and passwords in the world aren't going to mean a lot if your friends or family members have immediate access to your computer.
+While you may trust them, they may inadvertently expose your account to greater risk.
+Use the following best practices to make sure you're the only one using the account — don't let someone else get it banned.

 - Log out of your account or lock the computer every time you step away from the computer.

-- Do not let your friends or family know your password or the location to your authenticator.
+- Do not let your friends or family know your password or the location of your authenticator.

-- Consider adding parental controls to your account.
-Adding parental controls gives you specific access over whether in-game purchases are available and when and/or how long anyone can log in to play games on your account.
+- Consider adding parental controls to your account to control in-game purchases and when and/or how long anyone can log in to play games on your account.